5 Things to Do That Can Save You Money When RVing

 Reduce Restaurant Food Costs

-Eating in restaurants is the second biggest expense for people on vacations, but you can reduce those costs by
+Eating in restaurants is the second biggest expense for RV travelers, but you can reduce those costs by

 • cooking and eating most of your own meals in your coach,